LWRGitHub/connect-four/README.md

 # Connect Four
 I am happy to say that the game uses JavaScript classes a new feature that was added in 2015.
 The game is called "Connect Four" also known as "Four in a Row."
 You may just be one of these people that have played the game in real life, I hope you like it!
 TAKE NOTE: This game has some beautiful comments in the JS files.

+***Game Play Instructions***
+Use a desktop or laptop computer not a phone.
+Use the mouse to click "Start." use the left, right & down arrows to place token.

 ## Tech Used
 - JS